gcanti/docs-ts/README.md

 Added in v0.6.0
 ````

+### Run locally

+You can also preview the generated docs locally. `docs-ts` emits a file structure that can be rendered by the [jekyll](https://jekyllrb.com/) static site generator.
+Thus, we need to have this tool installed on the local system.
+We provide a `Dockerfile` and a `docker-compose.yml` file, so you don't have to worry about the details.

+From your project, just run the following command.

+`docker-compose --file node_modules/docs-ts/docker-compose.yml --project-directory . up --build`

+Then the rendered documentation is accessible on `http://localhost:4000`.

+You can add the command to your project's npm scripts.

 ## Configuration

 `docs-ts` is meant to be a zero-configuration command-line tool by default.
 However, there are several configuration settings that can be specified for `docs-ts`.
 To customize the configuration of `docs-ts`, create a `docs-ts.json` file in the root directory of your project and indicate the custom configuration parameters that the tool should use when generating documentation.